 Additional Georgia Prospects

 D’Andre Swift is an explosive runner who is able to get yards using quick cuts to get to seams and openings in the defense.
 His ability to put a foot down or make a strong lateral cut to elude a defender or just get to the opening.
 Even when defenders are able to make contact with Swift he shows good balance to stay on his feet and force defenders to have to take him to the ground.
 When talking about Georgia prospects you have to start with quarterback Jake Fromm who took over as the starter during his true freshman year and was able to hold off heralded prospects in Jacob Eason and Justin Fields.
 Fromm isn’t going to wow you with his physical skills but he’s a fighter and has enough arm strength and accuracy to make clutch throws.
+Fromm has talent along the offensive line in his two tackles but also at left guard Solomon Kindley who is one of the best pass blocking guards in the nation.
 On defense the Bulldogs have plenty of prospects including inside linebacker Monty Rice who can go sideline to sideline and rarely misses a tackle.
 In the secondary left cornerback Eric Stokes is a burner while Richard LeCounte is a rangy coverage safety.

 #8 Wisconsin Badgers vs #1 Ohio State Buckeyes 7:00 CST on Fox

 Best Prospect: Ohio State defensive end Chase Young (#1 Edge)